Kenya No: +254724291139 | Whatsapp No info@ketsafaris.com UK No: +447831125414

 Rwanda Tribes & Culture

-Unveiling the Rich Tapestry of Rwandan Culture
+Unveiling the Rich Tapestry of Rwanda Tribes & Culture

 Rwanda, often referred to as the “Land of a Thousand Hills,” boasts a captivating cultural landscape despite its relatively small size.
 Nestled in the heart of Africa’s Great Lakes region, Rwanda’s breathtaking scenery serves as a backdrop to a rich tapestry woven from the traditions and customs of three distinct ethnic groups: the Hutu, the Tutsi, and the Twa.
 While a tragic past left its mark, Rwanda has emerged with a renewed focus on national unity and cultural preservation.
 This article delves into the vibrant heart of Rwandan culture, exploring these prominent tribes and the cornerstones that have fostered resilience and a spirit of reconciliation.